Earn a High School diploma through HS+

 - Take a CASAS entry test at the college's Assessment Center.
 For hours and location information see the Assessment Center.

 - Attend orientation class.
-In orientation class, you will activate your student email account, learn about Canvas (online learning platform), develop your academic plan and register for the Adult Education class that best matches your goal.
+In orientation class, you will activate your student email account, learn about Canvas (online learning platform), develop your academic plan and prepare for the Adult Education class that best matches your goal.

 Students who are returning after six or more months must go through the new student steps (see above).
 Students who are returning after missing one quarter (less than six months) should contact 360-596-5317 for a registration appointment.